AleksaMCode/cache-simulator/README.md

 <img width="150" align="right" title="cpu icon" src="./resources/cpu.png" alt_text="[Cpu icons created by Freepik - Flaticon](https://www.flaticon.com/premium-icon/cpu_707374?related_id=707576)"></img>

 # Cache Simulator
-<p align="justify"><b>Cache Simulator</b> was created for a <i>Computer Architecture</i> course project, as taught at the Faculty of Electrical Engineering Banja Luka.
-The project has been since expanded and updated.
-This simulator is known as a <i>trace-driven</i> simulator because it takes as input a trace of events.
+<p align="justify"><b>Cache Simulator</b> is a <i>trace-driven</i> simulator because it takes trace of events as input.
 The memory reference events specified in the trace(s) will be used by the simulator to drive the movement of data in and out of cache, thus simulating its behavior.
 The motivation behind this project was a better understanding of the inner working of the cache memory and its policies.</p>

 ## Table of contents
 - [Cache Simulator](#cache-simulator)